Discrete-time models and performance of phase noise channels: Error analysis of the discrete-time channel

-In the above equations, sinc is the normalized sinc function, and $\Pi(x)$ is the rectangular function equal to one for \mbox{$-1/2<x<1/2$} and zero otherwise.
-Moreover, we consider the case of a free-running oscillator, for which the PSD of the phasor is given by~(\ref{e:free_phasor_spectrum}).
-The extension of the following results to the case of the PLL-locked oscillator is straightforward.

-The following theorem gives the expression of the mean square errors in Lemma~\ref{l:eta} as a function of the PN parameters. \begin{theorem} Consider the system model described in Section~\ref{s:model}, where $p(t)$ is the normalized sinc function with unitary energy, and the phase noise $\theta(t)$ is described in Section~\ref{s:PNmodel} in the case of a free-running oscillator.
-The mean square errors $\eta$, defined in~(\ref{e:eta1}), $\eta_\mathrm{D}$ and $\eta_\mathrm{ISI}$, defined in Lemma~\ref{l:eta}, are given by
+The following theorem gives the expression of the MSEs in Lemma~\ref{l:eta} as a function of the PN parameters and of the system bandwidth.
+The theory is derived by assuming that the filter $p(t)$ is a root-raised cosine (RRC) shaping pulse with roll-off factor zero, i.e., a normalized sinc function.
+Other roll-off factors will be considered later in this paper. \begin{theorem} \textit{Consider the system model described in~(\ref{e:r}), where $p(t)$ is the normalized sinc function with unitary energy, and the phasor $e^{j\theta(t)}$ has PSD given in~(\ref{e:free_phasor_spectrum}), with bandwidth $f_{\mathrm{3dB},\phi}$~(\ref{e:Bphi}).
+The MSEs $\eta$, defined in~(\ref{e:eta1}), $\eta_\mathrm{D}$ and $\eta_\mathrm{ISI}$, defined in Lemma~\ref{l:eta}, are given by